Stable Isotope Mixing Models for Estimating Source Proportions

 Stable isotope analysis can be used in ecological studies to trace chemical movement through the environment.
 A common application is to use the isotopic composition of a mixture to determine the proportions of various sources in the mixture, using mathematical mixing models.
 Examples include quantifying the importance of various pollutant sources to contaminated water, or the importance of various prey species in a predator’s diet.

-The links below provide information and download files for three stable isotope analysis tools: IsoError, IsoConc, and IsoSource.
+The sections below provide information and download files for three stable isotope analysis tools: IsoError, IsoConc, and IsoSource.

 ISOERROR1_04 is a Microsoft Excel 2000™ spreadsheet that calculates estimates and confidence intervals of source proportional contributions to a mixture, using stable isotope analyses.